diliny867/Graphical-Calculator/README.md

 10. The colour picker button allows you to select a colour for the function.
 11. The blue field is where you can input your own function.

+## Technical requirements

+ - Application is super lightweight and will run on almost any machine.
+Supported by graphical cards, running graphical drivers, released since 2010.
+Minumum windows XP is recommended.

+## Used Technologies

+### Indirect
+ - Visual Studio 2022 IDE
+ - JetBrains ReSharper plugin for Visual Studio 2022.
+ - Github hosting service.

+### Direct
+ - OpenGL: cross-platform API for rendering 2D and 3D vector graphics.
+ - FreeType: open source software library to render fonts.
+ - ImGUI: open source graphical user interface library for C++.
+ - GLFW: lightweight utility library for use with OpenGL.
+ - Glad: a library that loads pointers to OpenGL functions at runtime.
+ - GLM: C++ mathematics library for use with OpenGL.

+## References

+ - [opengl.org](https://www.opengl.org) - main website for the OpenGL wiki, forums and documentation
+ - [khronos.org](https://www.khronos.org) - website of a group behind the OpenGL, Vulkan and many other API
+ - [learnopengl.com](https://www.learnopengl.com) - book for learning OpenGL, by Joey de Vries
+ - [wikipedia.com](https://www.wikipedia.com) - online encyclopedia, preserving many useful information for the project
+ - [Blog: An introduction to the Dear ImGui library](https://blog.conan.io/2019/06/26/An-introduction-to-the-Dear-ImGui-library.html) - blog, explaining basic usage of ImGUI

 ## Roadmap

 The goal of the Offline Graphic Calculator is to provide a lightweight, portable, and user-friendly tool for analyzing mathematical functions.
 The following enhancements are planned for future development: